LiskArchive/lisk-core/docs/commands/start.md

   --console-log=trace|debug|info|warn|error|fatal        Console log level.
 Environment variable
                                                          "LISK_CONSOLE_LOG_LEVEL" can also be used.

+  --enable-faucet-plugin                                 Enable Faucet Plugin.
+Environment variable
+                                                         "LISK_ENABLE_FAUCET_PLUGIN" can also be used.

   --enable-forger-plugin                                 Enable Forger Plugin.
 Environment variable
                                                          "LISK_ENABLE_FORGER_PLUGIN" can also be used.